swch/strivve-docs-nextjs/src/pages/integrations/user_wait_time/index.md

 ### User Wait Time - Waiting for Full Process to Complete
 Early implementations of Strivve CoF workflows required cardholders to wait for the entire length of the card placement.
 Data from those implementations showed that this created unnecessarily longer user wait times from which the cardholder needs to be present for the card placement to complete.

 Strivve’s legacy solutions followed this workflow pattern until the concept of the cardholder U/X journey simply completing once the account is successfully linked.
-If the cardholder waits less, improved cardholder engagement and increases the volume of card-on-file placements.
+If the cardholder waits less, engagement improves and placement volume increases.

-For example, Strivve CardUpdatr was orignally built to require the user to wait for the entire process to complete.
-Strivve then introduced the concept of notifing the cardholder once that account linking process has completed that no further action is necessary, and they may exit or move forward to add more sites.
+For example, Strivve CardUpdatr was originally built to require the user to wait for the entire process to complete.
+Strivve then introduced the concept of notifying the cardholder once that account linking process has completed that no further action is necessary, and they may exit or move forward to add more sites.

 **Account Link Completion** - Cardholder has option to wait for the entire process to complete or release to other tasks:
 ![CardUpdatr](/images/cu_account_link_complete.png)

 ### User Wait Time - Releasing the Cardholder after Account Linking
-The new StrivveCX component library has been designed to provide an enhanced cardholder experience from which the User Wait Time is minimized by releasing the cardholder’s after account linking ha been completed.
+The new StrivveCX component library has been designed to provide an enhanced cardholder experience from which the User Wait Time is minimized by releasing the cardholder’s after account linking has been completed.

 Here is a brief overview of how StrivveCX releases the cardholder after account linking: